 A Low Decline, Low Maintenance Capital Project, Fueling More Stable Free Cash Flow

-In February 2012, we began steam injection into our Lindbergh pilot project, consisting of two well pairs.
-Early pilot results have demontrated very competitive instantaneous steam/oil ratios and well productivity.
-Since their commencement, the two pilot well pair have outperformed expectations and have:
+In February 2012, we began steam injection into our Lindbergh project, consisting of two well pairs.
+Pilot results have demonstrated very competitive instantaneous steam/oil ratios and well productivity.
+The two well pairs have outperformed expectations and have: